dchahla/standardkid/readme.md

 ## standard kid

-A cloud-native go snippet to extract kid from JWT (without the need for a full JWT library) for multi-tenant APIs or fallback instances.
+A cloud-native go snippet to extract kid from JWT (without the need for a full JWT library) useful for multi-tenant APIs or reverse proxies.

 ### Example Usage
 [https://go.dev/play/p/-tBycmHbXC2](https://go.dev/play/p/-tBycmHbXC2)